 Timeshare Maintenance Fees: What They Are and What They Mean for Your Finances

 Timeshares are a popular purchase for travelers who want to have a vacation home for a few weeks every year without having to purchase an entire property.
-In 2017, the American Resort Development Association (ARDA) reported that sales of timeshares increased close to four percent over 2016 in volume while occupancy was over 81 percent.
+In 2019, the American Resort Development Association (ARDA) reported that sales of timeshares increased close to seven percent over 2018 in volume while occupancy was over 80 percent.

 While timeshares are popular, they are not ideal for everyone.
 Not all buyers understand the total costs and commitment involved in timeshares, with maintenance fees being one area of confusion.
 Timeshare maintenance fees can add to the cost of a timeshare and will increase with time.
 With many owners wondering how to get out of timeshare maintenance fees and others trying to get out of timeshares entirely, it is crucial you understand timeshares fully before purchasing.